A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Introduction

 We present a hierarchical shock acceleration model that combines several ideas in a multiscale hierarchy of strong, collisionless shocks, where the spectrum of cosmic rays from one class of shocks depends on the escape of lower-energy cosmic rays from shocks lower in the hierarchy.
 Cosmic rays first escape from supernova remnant shocks within galaxies and then propagate outward into galactic wind termination shocks.
 From there, they reach filamentary accretion shocks that surround most galaxies and, in rare cases, continue to cluster accretion shocks, where EECRs can reach up to $\sim$200\,EeV.
 At cluster accretion shocks, the composition of the accelerated cosmic rays remains mixed, reflecting their galactic origins.
 However, iron nuclei dominate EECRs.
 Nonrelativistic DSA can then account for the majority of the cosmic ray spectrum.

 Observations of radio, X-ray, and gamma-ray emission from nonthermal electrons accelerated in these shocks support this model.
 Nonthermal electrons with a power-law index $p\sim 2.2$ downstream of the shock emit synchrotron radiation with a spectral index $\alpha = (p-1)/2 \sim 0.6$, matching the observed isotropic radio synchrotron background between 22\,MHz and 10\,GHz \citep{2011ApJ...734....5F,2011ApJ...734....6S}.
-No other known source can explain the luminosity and spectral index of this radio background.
+Current models of known radio populations do not fully explain this background, suggesting that large-scale structure shocks could provide an additional contribution.
 If diffuse electrons produce this emission without overproducing X-ray and gamma-ray background, the electrons must be in magnetic fields of at least 1\,$\mu$G \citep{2010MNRAS.409.1172S}, which is also required for these shocks to produce the highest-energy cosmic rays.
-The same unexpectedly large magnetic fields---which we estimate to be plausible---can explain two puzzles at opposite ends of the multimessenger energy spectrum.
+The same unexpectedly large magnetic fields---which we estimate to be plausible---can connect two puzzles at opposite ends of the multimessenger energy spectrum.
 If UHECRs originate from accretion shocks, they should produce a distinct spectrum of cosmogenic neutrinos compared to AGNs or gamma-ray bursts, reflecting differences in the redshift evolution of the source power.
+Such neutrino emission from cluster accretion shocks has been modeled in detail by \citet{2016ApJ...828...37F}, who predict a subdominant but detectable contribution to the diffuse neutrino background.
 This distinction could be tested with upcoming neutrino observatories such as GRAND.

 In Section\,\ref{sec:sims} we describe a hydrodynamic simulation of accretion shocks around large halos, which we use to estimate the cosmic ray luminosity of individual clusters and the cosmological average.
 Although this simulation does not include magnetic fields or cosmic ray feedback, it effectively captures the energetics of the shocks.
 In Section\,\ref{sec:magnetic-fields}, we propose mechanisms for magnetic field amplification and the maximum cosmic ray energy achievable at accretion shocks.
 In Section\,\ref{sec:hierarchcal-model}, we present our hierarchical shock model and its implications for the cosmic ray spectrum and composition.
 Section\,\ref{sec:observations} explores the observational constraints on this model and examines the potential connection to the radio synchrotron background.
 We discuss the broader implications of this model in Section\,\ref{sec:discussion} and conclude in Section\,\ref{sec:conclusion}.